 The worldview setting is similar to the approved Twilight, a strengthened version of vampires and werewolves, let me dream back ten years ago.
 The low score of this book on Goodreads is very exciting, I can’t stop laughing, it’s the biggest gain from reading this book.

 I almost gave up reading, and after chapter 10, I am getting better and better.
 Once I accept the setting of the beautiful man and Mary Su, I can happily watch them fight and fall in love!

 The Cruel Prince by Holly Black is the first book in a trilogy, that is set in Faerie, which happens to exist alongside our world.

-Ten years later is where the story sets off that involves death, dissent at the High King's court, betrayal, and a touch of hot faerie romance.
+Ten years later, the story sets off and involves death, dissent at the High King's court, betrayal, and a touch of hot faerie romance.

 When I first started the book, during my first read, I thought that it would be set in an Epic Fantasy place, before I saw the map which instead, of being detailed, was rather more beautiful and pretty looking.

 I found that this was actually what made the story really interesting.
 Faerie is this palace that is exquisite, beautiful, and almost a fragile place, where everyone and everything is extremely beautiful, or so we are led to believe.
 While the world on the outside is beautiful, and while everyone is also beautiful, who they are may not necessarily be so.